How to Make Digital Comics for Beginners.

 Mapping Out Your Story

-The first thing you want to do is map out your story.
+The first thing you want to do when making your own comic or graphic novel is to map out your story.
 This is important to do first because when you are creating the art later, you don’t want to spend hours drawing or rendering a sequence, only to delete it all later because the story went in a different direction.
 You won’t need to create all of it in detail before hand, because sometimes ideas pop up as you go, but you want a road map so that you can set goals for yourself and create the art faster.

-Since this is a visual medium of storytelling, you will want to write your outline/first draft in the form of a play; which is essentially stage directions for the actors and dialogue.
-If you’ve never written a play, now would be a good time to start.
-There are a number of books available on how to write plays, but you can get a pretty good idea about how to do it, just from reading other plays.
-Also, as you’re writing your script, try to break it up into increments so that you can get an idea of where a page or chapter break might show up.
+Since this is a visual medium of storytelling, a good way to write your outline/first draft is in the form of a script, because it includes things like stage direction, setting essentials for each scene, and dialogue.
+If you’ve never written a script, now might be a good time to start.
+There are a number of books available on how to write plays, or you can read my hub about it here.
+Or, you can just read other scripts to familiarize yourself with formatting and style.
+Since this is just serving as a road map for your comic, it doesn't have to be perfect.
+Also, as you’re writing your script, try to break it up into increments so that you can get an idea of where a page and/or chapter break might show up.
 Some can be longer than others, but without any breaks the story might not flow with the pace that you want it to.

 Also, as you’re writing keep in mind the length of each character’s dialogue.
-Remember, this is a Graphic Novel, not a novel.
-The pictures should be telling part of the story; you don’t want to end up with half of someone’s head in a frame with the rest being an enormous dialogue bubble.
-So try to keep it short, if possible, or find a way to break up a long speech throughout multiple frames.
+Remember, this is a comic, not a novel.
+The pictures should be telling part of the story; you don’t want a word bubble crowding out the artwork, if you can help it.
+So try to keep it short, or find a way to break up a long speech throughout multiple frames.

 Make a Storyboard

-The script you wrote is going to be a pretty good indicator of where the story needs to go, but it is also a big help to draw up a storyboard.
+The script you wrote is going to be a pretty good indicator of where the story needs to go, but it is also crucial to draw up a storyboard.
 There is no need to get fancy with this; do it on lined paper with a pencil and draw as poorly as you like.
 You just want it as a reference so that you know the general types of pictures you would need on each page.
 For example, if your character is giving a long speech, you would need a lot of pictures of them talking with room for dialogue.
 But on a page where it is all action, you wouldn’t need as much space for dialogue and you would let the pictures do the storytelling.
+This can also be used to map out dramatic close ups, character positioning, and negative space.

-Now, I refer to this article as making your own Graphic Novel, but it’s the same process for making a comic book.
+Now, I refer to this article as making your own digital comics, but it’s the same process for making a graphic novel.
 Making these is time consuming, especially since you will probably be making it alone.
 So don’t worry too much about the length.
 Just tell the story that you want to tell and it will be as long as it needs to be.
 Worry about length once you realize if this is something you really enjoy doing.

 If you happen to be a naturally gifted artist, then consider yourself lucky.
 I myself struggle when it comes to drawing people so if I illustrated my own graphic novel it would look pretty pitiful.
 If you are going the drawing route then you will need a scanner to upload your images to a computer, or if you have a digital drawing pad, you could draw your illustrations right into art programs.